 Tween's Report 1901: "Upper gates 1885 Brickwork on east side bad.
 Lower gates 1890.
 Requires £400 spent on it.
 Lower sill should be lowered 1' 6'' .
 Lockhouse (date 1830) Office and wash-house, brick built, slated and tiled, one storey high, with Loft over, in very fair condition."

-For comparison - after complete renovation, it was available in September 2011 for offers in excess of £750,000!
+For comparison, the lock house - after complete renovation, _ was available in September 2011 for offers in excess of £750,000!

 This is one of the two original brick chambers– hence the name.
 It used to be Brick Cistern Lock.

 The last twist in the history of the privately owned River Stort Navigation was precipitated by the collapse of the northern wall of the lock.